elanorstarksby/elanor-lightning-lunch-frontend/steps/step1.md

 We should probably also change some classnames here, given they're not very relevant anymore for a product display page.
 Notice also that classnames in react are `className=` rather than in HTML `class=`.

 If we reflect back to BEM then we know we want our classnames to follow the pattern of `block__element--modifier`.
-In this copmonent our block can be `product` and our element can be `image`.
+In this component our block can be `product` and our element can be `image`.

 So `className="product__image"`.
 in our products.scss we can now change the `app__logo` to this classname: `.product__image {}`.